Former Herd LB Jaquan Yulee dead at 24

 HUNTINGTON — Marshall University is mourning the loss of a former football player and beloved personality.

-Jaquan Yulee, who was with the Herd from 2016-19, passed away in a single vehicle accident in Suffolk, Virginia, on Tuesday evening.
+Jaquan Yulee, who was with the Herd from 2016-19, passed away in a single-vehicle crash in Suffolk, Virginia, on Tuesday evening.
 Yulee was 24.

 Yulee’s father, Fred, posted about his son’s death in the overnight hours of Wednesday morning.

 Suffolk Police Department public information officer Diana Clink also sent out a release at 7:57 a.m.
-Wednesday naming Jaquan Rashad Yulee as the victim in Tuesday’s rollover crash in Suffolk, Virginia.
+Wednesday naming Jaquan Rashad Yulee as the victim in Tuesday’s rollover crash in Suffolk.

 According to the release, Suffolk emergency personnel received a call at 7:12 p.m. advising of an accident involving a passenger vehicle that had flipped onto its roof.